SCENE 01 / NIGHT VISION FILMING

 What night vision technologies do you use?

+Here is the breakdown.
 We source Gen 3 image intensifiers, digital night vision, Sony a7S high-ISO cameras, and infrared-sensitive sensors through rental houses in Dublin and Wicklow.
-Equipment selection depends on whether you're filming red deer in Killarney or aurora chasing on the Inishowen Peninsula.
+Gear selection depends on whether you're filming red deer in Killarney or aurora chasing on the Inishowen Peninsula.

 Can you film Irish wildlife in complete darkness?

 Yes.
-With IR illumination we can film in zero-lux conditions without disturbing nocturnal species.
-This is essential for capturing red deer, Irish hares, pine martens, and nesting seabirds across Killarney National Park, the Burren, and the Skellig Islands.
+With IR lighting we can film in zero-lux conditions without disturbing nocturnal species.
+This is key for capturing red deer, Irish hares, pine martens, and nesting seabirds across Killarney National Park, the Burren, and the Skellig Islands.

 What's the difference between night vision looks?